alpertunga-bile/prompt-markdown-parser/README.md

 - Enter max length that model can generate.
 - Tick the checkboxes if you want these features.
 - Set recursive level with slider.
 It is going to give model the previous result in each step.
+- Select if you want self recursive.
 - Enter your seed and click ***Generate Text*** button and wait for text to be appeared in the textbox.
+### How Recursive Works?
+- Let's say we give 'a, ' as seed and recursive level is 2.
+I am going to use the same outputs for this example to understand the solution more accurately.
+- With self recursive, let's say generator's output is 'b'.
+So next seed is going to be 'b', generator's output is 'c'.
+Final output is 'a, c'.
+It can be used for generating random outputs.
+- Without self recursive, let's say generator's output is 'b'.
+So next seed is going to be 'a, b', generator's output is 'a, b, c'.
+Final output is 'a, b, c'.

 # Examples
 ## Parser Example